Courses and Registration

 The following are not eligible:

-- All other non-credit certificate and citation programs
+- All other non-credit programs: diplomas, certificates, and citations.

-Non-credit certificate and citation programs are not designated and are ineligible to receive foreign nationals on a study permit.
+Non-credit programs are not designated and are ineligible to receive foreign nationals on a study permit.

 For all information regarding immigration advising and study permits, please contact the University of Alberta's International Student Services Office.